-Most people do not expect that they will be victimized by a robbery, burglary or other theft from their home.
+Most people do not expect that they will be victimized by a robbery, burglary, or other theft from their home.
 While this false sense of security might be reassuring, FBI crime statistics suggest the risk is greater than the typical homeowner or business owner might assume.
-According to crime data from the FBI, four theft or burglary offenses occur every minute in the U.S. If you have homeowners insurance or commercial coverage, your insurance generally will cover such claims though the process can be confusing.
+According to crime data from the FBI, four theft or burglary offenses occur every minute in the U.S. If you have homeowner's insurance or commercial coverage, your insurance generally will cover such claims though the process can be confusing.
 This blog provides an overview of the claims process if your business or home is burglarized.

 Anticipating the Unexpected: Protecting Your Property from Theft

 The initial step in preparing to make an insurance claim following a theft of your home is to be meticulous about keeping records and receipts.
 When you purchase items, you should save documents and records that prove you purchased an item as well as the cost of the purchase.
 This record keeping should be supported by preparation of an inventory of your personal property.
-The inventory will be more useful if it is grouped by value, location in your home and category.
-All items under your Coverage C Insurance should be listed which includes:
+The inventory will be more useful if it is grouped by value, location in your home, and category.
+All items under your Coverage C insurance coverage should be listed which includes:

 - Weapons like firearms and knives